0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     const request : protocol.AuthorizationRequestMessage = auth.createAuthorizationRequestWithMessage(reason, messageToSign, audience, url)
     ```

-The same functionality is applicable to CreateAuthorizationRequest but it also includes a *messageToSign*.
+The same functionality of CreateAuthorizationRequest but it also includes a *messageToSign*.
 This message will be shown to the users inside their wallets and will be signed as part of the response.

-## Query-based Auth
+## Query-based Request

 The Query-based Auth Request allows verifiers to interact with a wallet by setting up specific requirements for authentication.
 These requirements are the conditions that the user has to satisfy based on the claims held in his/her wallet.